Vokerlee/RISC-V-ELF-Interpreter/README.md

 There are the following features of the project:

 * Firstly ELF file is parsed and checked for correctness.
-* The program in ELF file is loaded into virtual memory (paging memory), as it usually OS do.
+* The program in ELF file is loaded into virtual memory (paging memory), as it usually OS does.
-* The interpreter supports all instructions from RV32I set, except `ECALL`, `EBREAK` and `FENCE`.
+* The interpreter supports all instructions from RV32I set, except `ECALL`, `EBREAK` and `FENCE` instructions.

 # How to compile